zhangbo0037/com.unity.stat/README.md

 # com.unity.stat

-This is a custom package of in Unity Engine for mobile profilling.
+This is a custom package of Unity Engine for mobile profilling.

 Using this package, you can realtimely check stats data directly in your device.